 Through its sustained commitment to coordinated care in service of the patient, Mayo Clinic has established itself as a world-renowned medical and surgical practice.
 The clinic is esteemed not only for the effectiveness of its group practice but also for the compassion and caring nature of its staff.

 Physicians, scientists and trainees from around the globe travel to Mayo Clinic to learn new techniques and practices.
-Likewise, hundreds of thousands of patients and their families travel across the nation and the world for diagnosis and treatment at Mayo Clinic in Rochester every year.
+Likewise, hundreds of thousands of patients and their families travel across the nation and the world for diagnosis and treatment at Mayo Clinic's campus in Rochester every year.
 As a result, the Rochester area, with a population of just more than 125,000, welcomes about 2.75 million visitors every year.

 The Mayo Clinic campus in downtown Rochester comprises numerous facilities, with the Gonda Building and Mayo Building at the heart, connected through an extensive network of pedestrian skyways and subways.